Vroom car rental platform

 The interesting problems.

-- Modeling the data by hand.
+• Modeling the data by hand.
 Users, vehicles, and bookings are related tables joined with SQL I wrote myself.
-It is a from-scratch relational model rather than an ORM-generated one.
+It's a from-scratch relational model rather than an ORM-generated one, with my own scripts to initialize, seed, and test the database.

-- Server-rendered, on purpose.
-Choosing EJS and server rendering over a client framework kept the app simple and fast for what it needed to do: the right tool for the scope, not the flashiest one.
+• Server-rendered, on purpose.
+Choosing EJS and server rendering over a client framework kept the app simple and fast for its scope.
+The right tool for the job, not the flashiest one.

-- Booking and availability.
-The platform establishes the booking model around users, vehicles, and rental dates.
-The next hardening step is date-range conflict handling so the same car cannot be double-booked.
+• Booking and availability.
+The platform models bookings around users, vehicles, and rental dates.
+The next hardening step is date-range conflict handling so the same car can't be double-booked.

 What I'd build next.

-The proposal imagined a revenue-generating marketplace; the shipped app is the core engine without payments or the owner-listing side.
-The honest roadmap is a payment flow to realize the marketplace vision, peer-to-peer listing features that let owners put their own cars up, and availability-conflict handling for overlapping booking dates.
+The proposal imagined a revenue-generating marketplace.
+The shipped app is the core engine.
+The honest roadmap is a payment flow to realize the marketplace vision, peer-to-peer listing features that let owners put their own cars up, and date-overlap conflict handling so bookings can't collide.